awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 + [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-access-control.html) – Create IAM users for your AWS account to manage access to your Amazon S3 resources\.
 For example, you can use IAM with Amazon S3 to control the type of access a user or group of users has to an S3 bucket that your AWS account owns\.
 + [Bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) – Use IAM\-based policy language to configure resource\-based permissions for your S3 buckets and the objects in them\.
 + [Access control lists \(ACLs\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acls.html) – Grant read and write permissions for individual buckets and objects to authorized users\.
 As a general rule, we recommend using S3 resource\-based policies \(bucket policies and access point policies\) or IAM policies for access control instead of ACLs\.
 ACLs are an access control mechanism that predates resource\-based policies and IAM\.
 For more information about when you'd use ACLs instead of resource\-based policies or IAM policies, see [Access policy guidelines](access-policy-alternatives-guidelines.md)\.
++ [S3 Object Ownership](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) – Disable ACLs and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
+You, as the bucket owner, automatically own and have full control over every object in your bucket, and access control for your data is based on policies\.
 + [Access Analyzer for S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-analyzer.html) – Evaluate and monitor your S3 bucket access policies, ensuring that the policies provide only the intended access to your S3 resources\.

 ### Data processing<a name="features-data-processing"></a>